New Brunswick, New Jersey Deportation Lawyers

 Violent felonies and most drug charges can be grounds for deportation or removal.
 Misdemeanor crimes of moral turpitude, such as theft or fraud, also may be grounds for deportation or removal.
 Contesting deportation or removal is possible.

-Immigrants may seek the protection of "safe harbor" laws that encourage state and local officials to not report individuals to the U.S government unless compelled by federal law.
+Immigrants may seek the protection of "safe harbor" laws that suggest state and local officials to not report individuals to the U.S government unless compelled by federal law.
 Immigrants who have resided in the U.S. over 7 years may also be able to seek asylum.
 Present your case today and New Brunswick NJ Deportation lawyers will go over your situation and give you a plan of action.

 Life in New Brunswick

-New Brunswick is located in Middlesex County, New Jersey.
-It is popular because it is home to Rutgers University.
-The city is located approximately 27 miles southwest of Manhattan.
-It is near the Raritan River.New Brunswick's nickname is "the Healthcare City" because there are many hospitals.
+New Brunswick's nickname is "the Healthcare City" because there are many hospitals.
 These hospitals include Robert Wood Johnson University Hospital, Saint Peter's University Hospital, and University of Medicine and Dentistry of New Jersey-Robert Wood Johnson Medical School.

-Large employers include Johnson & Johnson and Bristol-Myers Squibb.
+Large employers include Johnson Johnson and Bristol-Myers Squibb.
 The legal industry is also present in New Brunswick because there are many law offices, and small to mid-size law firms in the city.
 The legal force here is trained to handle legal needs in all areas of law.

 Popular attractions include the Albany Street Bridge, Highland Park, Old Queens, Buccleuch Mansion, St. Peter, the Delaware and Raritan Canal, Rutgers Gardens, and the Henry Guest House.